 The last 20% of your income goes into savings or investments.

-Our Budget App provides an indication of which categories your expenses fall into.
+Our Budget App provides an indication of which categories your expenses fall into, in Budget Pro we use the terminology, "Fixed", "Flexible" and "Savings".

 This method of budgeting turns the traditional approach on its head by putting saving ahead of any other expenses.
 Save first and then spend.
 This prioritises your financial goals such as paying off debt or saving for a mortgage.
 Once you have put money towards your financial goals, you then pay your essential costs.